bradygaster/aspnetcore-app-workshop/README.md

 > **Note:** You must have previously installed the [Git tools](https://git-scm.com/downloads)

 You can perform the exercises using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), or the [.NET Core CLI and SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) from the command line.

+If you're installing Visual Studio, you only need to select the **ASP.NET and web development** workload.

-If you are using the .NET Core CLI, run the following command to install the HTTPS certificate for the development web server:
+If you're using the .NET Core CLI, run the following command to install the HTTPS certificate for the development web server:

 ```console
 dotnet dev-certs https --trust
 ```

-> **Note:** If you're installing Visual Studio, you only need to select the **ASP.NET and web development** workload.
+If you are using the .NET Core CLI, you'all also need the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) installed on your computer.

 If you have issues downloading the installers, we may have USB sticks with offline installers for you to use.